Vincent Bezecourt: New York Red Bulls II

-2017
+2017 season

-Bezecourt made 24 appearances with the NY Red Bulls II and 3 appearances with the major league club; NY Red Bulls.
-Half-way through the USL season, Bezecourt was given an MLS contract and loaned to NY Red Bulls II.
+Bezecourt made 24 appearances with the New York Red Bulls II and 3 appearances with the main team; New York Red Bulls.
+Half-way through the USL season, Bezecourt was given a Major League Soccer contract and was loaned back to New York Red Bulls II.
 He finished the USL regular season with 6 goals and 11 assists.
 His 11 assists, led the team and the USL Eastern Conference, and was second overall in the USL.
 Bezecourt was also tied for leader on the team, in being named to the USL team of the Week three times.
 At the end of the season, he was named to the 2017 USL All-League Second Team.

-On 21 November 2016 it was announced that the New York Red Bulls II would exercise their option on the contract of Bezecourt.
-On 25 March 2017, Bezecourt helped New York to a 3–3 draw with Pittsburgh Riverhounds, scoring two goals in the opening match of the season.
+On 25 March 2017, Bezecourt helped New York Reb Bulls II to a 3–3 draw with Pittsburgh Riverhounds, scoring two goals in the opening match of the season.
 Bezecourt went on to be named to the USL Team of the Week three times for weeks 1, 4, and 11.
 He was also named to the USL Bench Players of the Week, for weeks 2 and 18.

-On 12 July 2017 Bezecourt was promoted to the New York Red Bulls for a 13 July match against the New England Revolution as part of the Lamar Hunt U.S. Open Cup Quarterfinals, as a consequence he missed the Red Bulls II game against Harrisburg City Islanders.
-Bezecourt was on the senior squad's bench for the match, but did not play against the Revolution.
-He was back in action with Red Bulls II for the 15 July match against Charlotte Independence, a losing effort that saw Bezecourt notch his league leading eighth assist of the season.
+On 12 July 2017, Bezecourt was promoted to the New York Red Bulls for a 13 July match against the New England Revolution as part of the 2017 U.S. Open Cup Quarter-finals match against New England Revolution, Bezecourt was on the senior squad's bench for the match, but did not play featured in the match.
+He was back in action with New York Red Bulls II for the 15 July match against Charlotte Independence, a losing effort that saw Bezecourt notch his league leading eighth assist of the season.
 Bezecourt, then scored the only goal in a win against Toronto FC II, snapping a three-game losing streak, before missing two games due to injury.